segzi12/alx-pre_course/0x01-git/README.md

 My first developing skills at alx
-I am  glad to be here alx
+I am  glad to be here
 will make myself proud